openfga/python-sdk/README.md

 ### Calling Other Endpoints

 In certain cases you may want to call other APIs not yet wrapped by the SDK.
 You can do so by using the `execute_api_request` method available on the `OpenFgaClient`.
-The `execute_api_request` method allows you to make raw HTTP calls to any OpenFGA endpoint by specifying the HTTP method, path, body, query parameters, and path parameters, while still honoring the client configuration (authentication, telemetry, retries, and error handling).
+It allows you to make raw HTTP calls to any OpenFGA endpoint by specifying the HTTP method, path, body, query parameters, and path parameters, while still honoring the client configuration (authentication, telemetry, retries, and error handling).

 For streaming endpoints, use `execute_streamed_api_request` instead.